ahsand97/upload-assets-to-release-with-go/README.md

 ```

 ## Arguments
-All default values are passed if the action is used on a `release` event workflow, otherwise they missing ones need to be provided since the `event` associated might not have all the necessary values.
+All default values are passed if the action is used on a `release` event workflow, otherwise the missing ones need to be provided since the `event` associated might not have all the necessary values.

 |Name|Required|Default value|Description|
 |:---:|:---:|:---:|:---|